The airplane LEGEND 540 is an all-composite, high-wing, strut-braced two-seater

 This aircraft is suitable for sport and recreational flying as well as for tourism.

 The favourable behaviour of the LEGEND aircraft in the air means that the aircraft is suited for use in flight training.
 Thanks to its high performance the plane may also be used for towing gliders.
 The ultralight Legend aircraft provides an above-standard paired space for a crew and baggage.
 Spacious doors enable comfortable entry and baggage handling.
 Adjustable seats ensure an optimal position for pilots of all heights.
 Four-point harnesses, and a solid Kevlar cabin and rocket rescue system ensure the maximum safety of the crew during emergency situations.

 The body of the ultralight aircraft is constructed using sandwich technology with a carbon composite material.
 There are design partitions patched into the integrally reinforced upholstery for the establishment of the power of undercarriage, rescue system, stabilizer, turn indicator, guy belts and wings.
 The cabin has two doors on each side, which are designed to open against the direction of flight.
 The doors are hung on embedded hinges and closed by a central lock.

 The wing is constructed using a sandwich design with a carbon composite material.
 Two fuel tanks are positioned in the stagnation area of the ultralight aircraft.
 The wing is equipped with a slotted fowler flap.
 The wing design is a combination of a rectangular central plane with trapezoidal ends, using profile MS 313.
-Roll is ensured by aerodynamic and well-balanced ailerons with differentiated deviations of 10° downwards and 25° upwards.
+Roll is ensured by ailerons with differentiated deviations of 13° downwards and 23° upwards.
 During deviation upwards, the nose is yawed out of the ultralight aircraft profile.
 This ensures the most favourable turnaround moment of the aircraft, meaning that the sport ultralight aircraft can pursue turns without the necessity of using directional drive.
 The brace of the wing is made of an aluminous profile.